OCA/account-financial-reporting/account_tax_balance/README.rst

 Usage
 =====

-Accounting --> Reporting --> Open Tax Balances
+Accounting --> Reporting --> Taxes Balance

 Select the company, the date range, the target moves and 'open taxes'